robertbashamphd/SecondChanceGuessing/README.md

 This code will generate the distribution of false positives (FPs), "lucky guesses", under the specified circumstances.
 The distribution is returned as a Python dictionary, structured as {n_fp: frequency}.
 See comments and docstrings for further details about using the algorithms.

 Right-click on the "SecondChanceGuessing" title, above, to copy the link to this repository, which can be used to download it into your IDE.
-For example, if using PyCharm, create a new project then navigate to VCS/Get From Version Control...
+For example, if using PyCharm, create a new project then navigate to VCS/Get From Version Control... and paste the link into the URL: field.

-This is free software, per GNU.
+This is free software, under GNU GPL v3.